tardis123/Hawaii-vacation/README.md

 * `/api/v1.0/precipitation`

-  * Query for the dates and precipitation observations from the last year.
+  * Query for the dates and temperature observations from the last year.

   * Convert the query results to a Dictionary using `date` as the key and `tobs` as the value.